Punk subculture: Queercore

 Queercore is a punk movement that focuses on LGBT issues.
 Queercore is an anti-establishment subculture based around a rejection of heteronormativity.
 This rejection extends beyond mainstream society and resists homophobia in the larger punk scene.
-Queercore is an offshoot of the hardcore punk scene and draws its name from a combination of the words "queer" and "hardcore."
+Queercore is an offshoot of the hardcore punk scene and draws its name from a combination of the words "queer" and "hardcore".
 As in the larger punk scene, DIY is an integral component of the queercore subculture.
 Many zines that came out of the riot grrrl movement explored issues of queer identity, contributing to the queercore subculture.
 The queercore and riot grrrl subcultures are often considered to be connected.
 These two punk scenes are intertwined, with many bands being both queercore and riot grrrl.

 Visual art

 Punk aesthetics determine the type of art punks enjoy, usually with underground, minimalistic, iconoclastic, and satirical sensibilities.
 Punk artwork graces album covers, flyers for concerts, and punk zines.
 Usually straightforward with clear messages, punk art is often concerned with political issues such as social injustice and economic disparity.
 The use of images of suffering to shock and create feelings of empathy in the viewer is common.
-Alternatively, punk artwork may contain images of selfishness, stupidity, or apathy to provoke contempt in the viewer.

-Much of the earlier artwork was black and white, because it was distributed in zines and reproduced by photocopying at work, school, or at copy shops.
-Punk art also uses the mass production aesthetic of Andy Warhol's Factory studio.
-Punk played a hand in the revival of stencil art, spearheaded by Crass.
-The Situationists also influenced the look of punk art, particularly that of the Sex Pistols created by Jamie Reid.
-Punk art often uses collage, exemplified by the art of Jamie Reid, Crass, The Clash, Dead Kennedys, and Winston Smith.
-John Holmstrom was a punk cartoonist who created work for the Ramones and Punk.